The WebRTC logo in front of a gradient purple to blue background.

 WebRTC is secure because it mandates SRTP (Secure Real Time Protocol) encryption and a group of other standards (it is more than just a mere protocol, after all).
 One of the organizations that helped standardize WebRTC, the Internet Engineering Task Force, outright prohibits WebRTC connections without necessary encryption.

-Besides being encrypted at the protocol level, WebRTC also leverages browser and community-supported security.
+WebRTC also leverages browser and community-supported security, in addition to being encrypted at the protocol level.
 Major browsers like Firefox, Chrome, Safari, and Edge all take WebRTC security seriously, so they require HTTPS to access the framework, IP leakage protections, users to grant permissions to individual sites before allowing camera and microphone access, and other privacy controls.
-As an open-source project, WebRTC’s community of developers also work together to ensure its security is of the highest caliber.
+As an open-source project, WebRTC’s community of developers also works together to ensure its security is of the highest caliber.

-Checkout the following workflow to better understand how standard web encryption and security compares to WebRTC’s additional layers.
+Check out the following workflow to better understand how standard web encryption and security compare to WebRTC’s additional layers.

 How Does WebRTC Compare to Other Protocols?